 Best Budget: Home Accents Holiday 100-Light LED Mini Warm White String Light

 Slight strobing effect

-To get the most bang for your buck, the Home Accents Holiday LED Mini String Lights are a solid classic option for decorating your home.
+To get the most bang for your buck, the Home Accents Holiday LED Mini String Lights are a solid classic option for decorating your Christmas tree or around your home.
 These indoor-outdoor lights might not be the most durable, but they’re extremely affordable and give you the flexibility to connect up to 30 strands of lights together for large-scale decorating.
 Each strand is 29.5 feet long, and they feature 100 bulbs on classic green wire.

 Our tester thought these lights were of average brightness, and she liked the traditional appearance of the warm mini lights.
 She notes that they have a slight strobing effect, which is caused by a lack of rectifiers on the LEDs, but said it’s not as noticeable when they’re actually hung up.
 These lights aren’t commercial-grade, which means there’s always the possibility that moisture will get into the bulbs, but they’re a great value if you're decorating on a budget.

 Bright and vibrant colors

 Strand stays lit if one burns out